2022 Florida Statutes< Back to Statute Search

 3. In which the overhead expenses of and the income from the practice are distributed in accordance with methods previously determined by members of the group.

-(i) “Health care provider” means any physician licensed under chapter 458, chapter 459, chapter 460, or chapter 461, or any health care provider licensed under chapter 463 or chapter 466.
+(i) “Health care provider” means a physician licensed under chapter 458, chapter 459, chapter 460, or chapter 461; an advanced practice registered nurse registered under s.
+464.0123; or any health care provider licensed under chapter 463 or chapter 466.

 (j) “Immediate family member” means a health care provider’s spouse, child, child’s spouse, grandchild, grandchild’s spouse, parent, parent-in-law, or sibling.